michaelrbarb/Getting_and_Cleaning_Data/Code Book.md

  4. Jerk: indicates if linerar acceleration and angular velocity were derived in time to                                       obtain Jerk signals
  5. Mag: indicates if the signal was calculated using the Euclidean norm.
  6. X,Y or Z:  indicates the direction of the signal
- 7. mean, std or meanFreq: mean/standard deviation of the signals measured or the mean frequency of the type of          acceleration measurement
+ 7. mean, std or meanFreq: Accerleration measured using mean/standard deviation of the signals or the mean frequency
 - the types of measurements recorded are listed below:
     - tBodyAcc-mean()-X
     - tBodyAcc-mean()-Y